Mon-Fri 9:00 - 17:00

 A thorough title search is a crucial step in any real estate transaction.
 It involves examining a property’s historical records, documents, and public records to determine its ownership history, legal status, and any potential issues.
 Here are some of the critical aspects that a title search can uncover:

-Ownership History: A title search reveals the chain of ownership for the property, showing all previous and current owners.
+Ownership History: A title search reveals the property’s chain of ownership, showing all previous and current owners.
 This information confirms the current seller’s legal right to sell the property.

 Liens and Encumbrances: Liens, mortgages, charges, and other financial encumbrances against the property can be identified through a title search.
 These encumbrances can impact the property’s clear title and its marketability.